5 Best GPU render farms

 Rebusfarm

-RebusFarm is a German-based company, and have a long history with a high reputation among many studios.
-They provide a SaaS platform, with a plugin integrated into your host application called RebusDrop.
+RebusFarm is a German-based company and has a long history with a high reputation among many studios.
+They provide a SaaS platform with a plugin integrated into your host application called RebusDrop.
 RebusDrop prepares your scene and uploads it, including all your assets and render settings, to the cloud.
 You can keep track of the render process in their web interface.

 Note: